 The food waste landscape

 Embracing technology and digitising the agri-food supply chain, is a key method to reducing wasteful practices.
-Some of the practices in the supply chain that contribute to waste are by long transport distances, with indirect supply chains decreasing the shelf life of goods, or duplication of data meaning limited resource time is spent in less proactive ways.
+Some of the practices in the supply chain that contribute to waste are long transport distances, indirect supply chains decreasing the shelf life of goods, or duplication of data meaning limited resource time is spent in less proactive ways.

 Digitising the supply chain